spring-cloud/spring-cloud-dataflow/README.md

 Spring Cloud Data Flow can be used to deploy modules in a Cloud Foundry environment.
 When doing so, the [Admin](https://github.com/spring-cloud/spring-cloud-dataflow/tree/master/spring-cloud-dataflow-admin) application can either run itself on Cloud Foundry, or on another installation (_e.g._ a simple laptop).

 The required configuration amounts to the same, and is merely related to providing credentials to the Cloud Foundry instance, so that the admin can spawn applications itself.
-Any Spring Boot compatible configuration mechanism can be used (passing program arguments, editing configuration files before building the application, using [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config), using environment variables, _etc._), although although some may prove more adequate than others when running _on_ Cloud Foundry.
+Any Spring Boot compatible configuration mechanism can be used (passing program arguments, editing configuration files before building the application, using [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config), using environment variables, _etc._), although some may prove more adequate than others when running _on_ Cloud Foundry.

 1\. provision a redis service instance on Cloud Foundry.
 Your mileage may vary depending on your Cloud Foundry installation.
 Use `cf marketplace` to discover which plans are available to you.
 For example when using [Pivotal Web Services](https://run.pivotal.io/):